 Olives and olive trees were important in Bible times and Scripture, providing food, ointment, illumination, and in the making of soap.

-Our 30 years of serving here in Italy, have given me ample opportunity to observe the trees, talk to farmers, and study them in Scripture.
+Our 30 years of serving here in Italy, have given me ample opportunity to observe the trees (right in our backyard), talk to farmers, and study them in Scripture.
 And I have come to see more and more that the olive is an amazing tree.